Home School Agreement

 - To deal with problems sympathetically and fairly, having listened to your child’s point of view.

-I undertake to support the school’s aims as set out above.
+We undertake to support the school’s aims as set out above.

 THE PARENT’S AIM